Herbie: Herbie Goes Bananas (1980)

-In Herbie Goes Bananas, the hood-mounted light, the grey roll cage bar, the Monte Carlo racing stickers and the silver gas cap were removed.
-He still had his gray bucket seats, asymmetrical door mirror and his Goodyear GT Radial racing tires and rims, and Herbie's sunroof was the original light gray rather than the dark gray from Monte Carlo.
-The rust seen on the car in this film was painted on some of the Herbies.
+In Herbie Goes Bananas, the hood-mounted light, the grey roll cage bar, the Monte Carlo racing stickers, and the silver gas cap were removed.
+Herbie still had the gray bucket seats, asymmetrical door mirror and Goodyear GT Radial racing tires and rims.
+The sunroof was the original light gray rather than the dark gray from Monte Carlo.
+The rust seen on the car in the movie was painted on some of the Herbies.
 The car that "walks the plank" in the movie was never recovered from the sea.
 It was tossed overboard from the "M.N.
 Coromuel" ferry ship (not The Sun Princess cruise ship).
 The car is somewhere between La Paz and Baja California.
 The car thrown overboard was not a proper car and had many wooden parts.

 Herbie Goes Bananas also featured the same later model door mirror as Herbie Goes to Monte Carlo.
 Herbie set a Guinness World Record as the first car to go through the Panama Canal during filming in 1979.
-Herbie's name is only mentioned 3 times in the film by the garage owner, apart from the two times Herbie honks his horn at Paco trying to say his name when Paco couldn't understand what Herbie was saying.
+The Herbie name is only mentioned three times in the film by the garage owner, other than the two times Herbie honks his horn at Paco trying to say his name when Paco couldn't understand what he was saying.

 Some of these Herbie cars were recycled for Herbie, the Love Bug in 1982.

-One of the actual film cars used with its flip wheel chassis in the bullfighting scenes now resides in Sydney, Australia.
-Another one was displayed in the Cars of the Stars Motor Museum until the museum's closure in 2011.
-Since then its new location remains unknown.
+One of the actual film cars used with its flip wheel chassis in the bullfighting scenes now resides in Sydney.
+Another one was displayed in the Cars of the Stars Motor Museum until its closure in 2011.
+Since then, its location remains unknown.